-Rest assured.
-Credit card processing fees aren’t as confusing as you might think.
-In fact, fees are pretty straight forward once the components are examined individually.
-In this article I’ll explain the different aspects that contribute to credit card processing fees to give you a solid understanding of who’s charging what and which areas of cost you can control.
+First of all, what does “credit card processing fees” actually mean?
+There are several different rates and fees that make up your total processing cost.
+In this article I’ll explain the different aspects that contribute to the fees to give you a solid understanding of who’s charging what and which areas of cost you can control.

 Components of Cost

-Even if you use CardFellow's easy free service that virtually finds the best credit card processor for you, you should still understand one very important point, which is:
+Even if you use CardFellow’s free service to find the best processor for your business, you should still understand one very important point, which is:

-The rate that you pay to process a credit card transaction is a combination of base costs and markups called merchant discount.
-Think of merchant discount as the retail price of credit card processing, base costs as raw material expenses and the markup as production costs.
+The rate that you pay to process a credit card transaction is a combination of base costs and markups.
+It’s technically called merchant discount.
+Think of merchant discount as the retail price of credit card processing, base costs as raw material expenses, and the markup as production costs.
+Thus, the merchant discount refers to your total credit card processing cost.

 Base Credit Card Processing Fees